abhishektyagi2912/webcam_scroll_socialmedia_automatic/README.md

 # webcam_scroll_socialmedia_autoamtic
-This is basically for scrolling in applications such as Insta and FB.

 I have placed a yellow object in the code, but instead of that,any color can be embedded in it.